 S.O.C.R.A.T.E.S.
-Tutoring Center - The Student Oriented Center for Retention through Tutoring and Educational Services is located on the second floor of the University Library.
+Tutoring Center - The Student Oriented Center for Retention through Tutoring and Educational Services is located on the second floor of the University Library within the Glenn A. Hubert Student Learning Center, specialized academic services tailored to meet the learning needs of students.
 Our tutoring center provides assistance for currently enrolled students who need or desire help in a subject matter (courses/subject) in which they are enrolled in.